danwing/https-local-domains/draft-thomson-https-local-domains.md

 in clients (e.g., printer, SMB share, etc.).
 As such an identity change is extremely disruptive, it needs to be avoided.

-## Simplify DNS

-To simplify access to devices within a household, administrator can configure an in-house DNS server and create short, user-friendly DNS names that resolve to longer, more complex names.
-Configure the in-house DNS server to map these short names to their corresponding long names.
-This approach ensures that users can easily connect to the desired device using a simpler, more memorable DNS name.

-Implementing DNSSEC {{?RFC4033}} and using DNS over HTTPS (DoH) RFC 8484 or DNS over TLS (DoT) {{?RFC7858}} for DNS queries can enhance the reliability of this system.

 # Security Considerations